yonta/concat-multisound-mkv/README.md

 Move recorded videos to same directory with `Makefile` of this repository.
 Our script targets all videos in this directory.
+The videos should have name with recorded date, because concatenation order corresponds one sorted by names.

 ### Edit Volume configuration